-To be prepared for how a testlet will be displayed with the chosen supports, before the beginning of an assessment window, open Student Portal.
-Use the practice activities and released testlets with the provided demo student usernames and passwords to evaluate whether the selected supports make the testlets accessible to the student.
+To be prepared for how a testlet will be displayed with the chosen supports, open Student Portal before the beginning of an assessment window.
+Use the released testlets with the provided demo student usernames and passwords to evaluate whether the selected supports make the testlets accessible to the student.
 These resources are intended for three main purposes: